About the KVRP

 We raised most of the funds for this project through the 3 Treks and a crowd funded campaign in 2016, but we have worked closely with the Alternative Technology Association (ATA) for the expertise, equipment and on-ground support.
 We have done a detailed survey of the project at the end of 2015 which demonstrated its popular worth as perceived by the recipient families and a final evaluation of the project from the perspective of householders and key stakeholders, to be released this year.

 Who we are

 The KVRP is a loose collective of people with a similar philosophy, who meet regularly in Kangaroo Valley.
-They include Brian Bailey, John Ballinger, Susan Ballinger, Janet Bundey, Lynne Dooley, Robert Farnham, Sandy Fritz, John George, Helen George, Terry Hennessy, Diana Jaffray, Lynne Keevers, Trish Livesey, Les Mitchell, Michael Moore, Louise Morgan, Peter Morgan, Chris Nobel, David Prescott, Sue Prescott, Chris Pryor, Peter Stanton , Rosemary Stanton, Kerrina Swords, Greg Thompson, Libby Turnock, Paul Turnock, Martin Wesley-Smith, Peter Wesley-Smith and Rob Wesley-Smith, Sue Cochrane, Lesley Knapp and Lorain Ogle.
+They include Brian Bailey, John Ballinger, Susan Ballinger, Janet Bundey, Lynne Dooley, Robert Farnham, Sandy Fritz, John George, Helen George, Terry Hennessy, Diana Jaffray, Lynne Keevers, Trish Livesey, Les Mitchell, Michael Moore, Louise Morgan, Peter Morgan, Chris Nobel, David Prescott, Sue Prescott, Chris Pryor, Peter Stanton , Rosemary Stanton, Kerrina Swords, Greg Thompson, Libby Turnock, Paul Turnock, Martin Wesley-Smith, Peter Wesley-Smith and Rob Wesley-Smith, Sue Cochrane.
+With support from Lesley Knapp and Ian Watson.